Block Model 3D Display

 A model is a small-scale representation of a real situation.
-Models are usually designed and made to be manipulated or processed in such a way as to enhance the understanding of the modeled situation.
+Models are usually designed and made to be manipulated or processed in such a way as to enhance the understanding of the situation the model represents.

 Block models represent three-dimensional shapes, volumes, tonnages and grades of solids such as ore zones, waste zones and other volumes of geological or mineralogical interest.
 Block models consist of blocks, which are cubes or cuboids, stacked together to fill the defined volume as closely as the block sizing criteria will allow.